Veuve Clicquot Champagne

 Veuve Clicquot La Grande Dame - Their prestige or luxury cuvee, and a simply wonderful wine!
 Very elegant and refined but extremely powerful.
 I love this stuff, but prefer it on the slightly younger side for a luxery cuvee.
 For example, I've almost finished my 1990s now.
 It ages well but I prefer it 10-20 years after the vintage year when I find it more powerful and with more "umph."

 There is also a Veuve Clicquot La Grande Dame Rose, which is perhaps the best Rose Champagne I've ever had.
-It's true to the Veuve Clicquot style, and I've had in unfortunately but once.
+It's true to the Veuve Clicquot style, and I've had in unfortunately but twice - see below.
 Considering it's hefty pricetag, US$200+, that's perhaps not surprising.